The author is a guitarist and bassist with over 35 years of experience as a musician.

 Yamaha FGX820C and FSX820C

 If you’re thinking you need an acoustic-electric guitar but you still have to stick to a tight budget, here are my top recommendations.
 I’ll actually talk about two guitars here, both from Yamaha.
 Yamaha makes some of the best acoustic guitars for beginners.
 I always recommend their FG and FS Series specifically.
 These are super-affordable instruments with some excellent quality standards.

 But Yamaha makes good stuff for guitarists of all experience levels.
-In this case we’re looking at the FGX and FSX, versions of the FG and FS Series with onboard electronics.
-I mentioned before about how you have to be smart when choosing an acoustic-electric guitar at budget prices because the cost of the electronics will impact the quality of the guitar.
+In this case, we’re looking at the FGX and FSX, versions of the FG and FS Series with onboard electronics.
+I mentioned before how you have to be smart when choosing an acoustic-electric guitar at budget prices because the cost of the electronics will impact the quality of the guitar.
 In the case of Yamaha, at least when it comes to these instruments, I don’t think that’s so much of an issue.

 So, what’s the difference between the FGX820C and FSX820C?
 Yamaha FG guitars feature traditional dreadnought-style bodies great for projection and strumming, where the FS has a smaller concert-style body that’s a little more suited for finger-style playing.
 It’s a personal choice, but if you are on the fence I’d suggest going with the FGX.
 Dreadnought-bodied acoustics are solid all-purpose guitars.

 The choice is yours, but you really can’t go wrong.
 If you’re looking for a pure acoustic I’d suggest the Seagull S6 or Taylor Big Baby.
 But, if you want to plug in and you need to stick right around that $400 budget, these Yamaha acoustics will get the job done.

 The New Yamaha FG Series

 Truth is, there are many more guitars I could have thrown at you.
-When I do these shortlists I try to whittle it down to the best of the best.
+When I do these shortlists I try to whittle them down to the best of the best.
 This is based on my own opinion of course, and my 30 years as a guitar player.